+275

-$$CWM = \sum{i=1}^{n} p_i x_i \tag{1}$$
+$$CWM = \sum{i=1}^{n} p_i x_i$$

+, (1)

 where $p_i$ is the proportion of species abundance, $x_i$ is the trait value of that species and n is the number of species in that community (Garnier et al. 2004, Swenson 2014).
 To reduce the effect of highly abundant species on the analysis, we applied a square root transformation of the proportional abundance of invertebrates within a bromeliad (i.e. a Hellinger transformation).
 This transformation was necessary since we used abundance and not biomass, and the most abundant species were orders of magnitude (up to 100s of individuals) more abundant than the least abundant species (1 or 2 individuals) (Legendre and Gallagher 2001).
-The square root transformation de-emphasizes superabundant species (gave a more equal weight to rare species), and the community weighted means (CWM) allowed us to characterize the relative abundance of traits in the sampled bromeliad.
+The square root transformation de-emphasizes superabundant species (gave a more equal weight to rare species), and the community weighted means (CWM) allowed us to characterize the relative abundance of traits in the

-Community weighted means were obtained using the data ver.
-0.7.7 extracted from the BWG database in July 2017.
+287 Community weighted means were obtained using the data version 0.7.7 extracted from288 the BWG database in July 2017.

-To determine the effects of environmental conditions on the CWM computed using the species scores on the four synthetic traits, we used a permutational multivariate analysis of variance - PERMANOVA (also known as distance-based RDA) (vegan R package; Anderson 2001).
-This method allows us to partition distance matrices into sources of variation, and is based on within- and between-group sums of squares computed on pairwise dissimilarities, in this case, of bromeliad communities considering the CWM trait values.
-However, instead of permuting the site matrix (bromeliads or bioclimatic zones), we adapted the method to permute among the species vectors in the trait matrix and recomputed the CWMs, to reduce the risk of type I error (Peres-Neto and Kembel 2015, Hawkins et al. 2017, Zelený 2018).
-Since each bioclimatic zone differs in the number of bromeliad communities sampled (Supporting information), and sample size may bias the relative amount of variance explained, we devised a sub-sampling scheme where we randomly selected 15 bromeliads from a randomly selected field visit within a bioclimatic zone (18 zones, Fig. 1).
-Note that the minimum number of bromeliads per site is 18 (Supporting information), therefore for some sites, most bromeliads are selected in every sub-sampling procedure.
-We found that 15 bromeliads is the minimum number that still provides a comprehensive sample of the community within a field visit through species accumulation curves.
-Every time we performed this sub-sampling procedure, we ran the multivariate statistical analysis and compiled the main results (sum of squares).
-We repeated this process 1000 times.
-We used the marginal sum of squares in the analysis without interactions and the sequential sum of squares in the analysis with interactions to calculate the variation explained by the main effects.
-From these runs, we obtained a distribution of p-values and sums of squares.
-We
+289 To determine the effects of environmental conditions on the CWM computed using the species scores on the four synthetic traits, we used a permutational multivariate analysis 290 of variance - PERMANOVA (vegan R package; Anderson 2001).
+This method is based on 291 292 within- and between-group sums of squares computed on pairwise dissimilarities, in this case, of bromeliad communities considering the CWM trait values.
+However, instead of 293 permuting the site matrix (bromeliads or bioclimatic zones), we adapted the method to 294 permute among the species vectors in the trait matrix and recomputed the CWMs, to 295 reduce the risk of type I error (Peres-Neto and Kembel 2015, Hawkins et al. 2017, Zelený 296 297 2018).
+Since each bioclimatic zone differs in the number of bromeliad communities sampled (Table A1), and sample size may bias the relative amount of variance explained, 298 299 we devised a sub-sampling scheme where we randomly selected 15 bromeliads from a